TophC7/Einfach/README.md

   7. And done you should have your theme ready

 # #
-To change wallpaper chage the `background.jpg` file
+To change wallpaper change the `background.jpg` file